 RegionsEgypt, Middle East, North Africa

 Read Full Bio

-His work has appeared in Carnegie Endowment for International Peace (Sada), Foreign Policy, Egypt Independent, Middle East Institute (MEI), Aljazeera Centre for Studies and other publications.
+He has published work with the Carnegie Endowment for International Peace’s Sada, Foreign Policy, Egypt Independent, the Middle East Institute (MEI), Al Jazeera Centre for Studies, and other publications.